nogueiraantonio/dscpe-widget-property-editor/README.md

 # Widget Template with Vue, VueX & Vuetify

+This widget is an extension of [Widget Template Vue.js light](https://itgit.dsone.3ds.com/widget-lab/widget-template-vue-light).

 This template is meant to ease the development of 3DDashboard Widgets.

 ![Screen Capture](https://btcc.s3-eu-west-1.amazonaws.com/WidgetLab/ressources/WidgetTemplateDemoV3.gif)